ansible/community-docs/projects/ansible/collections/dev_guidelines/releasing_collections_with_release_branches.rst

 9. Put a note about the release in the `Bullhorn Newsletter issue <https://github.com/ansible/community/issues/546>`_ to have it published later.

-10. Announce that the release has been made in the pinned release issue / community pinboard of the collection mentioned in step 3 and in the ``#ansible-community`` IRC channel.
+10. Announce that the release has been made in the pinned release issue / community pinboard of the collection and in the ``#ansible-community`` IRC channel.
 Additionally, you can announce it using GitHub's Releases system.

 11. In the stable-X branch, update the version in galaxy.yml to the next **expected** version, for example, if you has released ``X.1.0``, the next expected version could be ``X.2.0``.
 Add, commit and push to the **upstream** repository.